ddev/ddev/docs/content/users/install/performance.md

         Download, inspect, make executable, and run the [macos_ddev_nfs_setup.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/macos_ddev_nfs_setup.sh) script.
 Use `curl -O https://raw.githubusercontent.com/drud/ddev/master/scripts/macos_ddev_nfs_setup.sh && chmod +x macos_ddev_nfs_setup.sh && ./macos_ddev_nfs_setup.sh`.
 This stops running ddev projects, adds your home directory to the `/etc/exports` config file that nfsd uses, and enables nfsd to run on your computer.
 This is a one-time setup.
 Note that this shares your home directory via NFS to any NFS client on your computer, so it's critical to consider security issues; It's easy to make the shares in `/etc/exports` more limited as well, as long as they don't overlap (NFS doesn't allow overlapping exports).

-        If your DDEV-Local projects are set up outside your home directory, you'll need to edit `/etc/exports` to add a line for that share as well.
+        If your DDEV projects are set up outside your home directory, you'll need to edit `/etc/exports` to add a line for that share as well.
         `sudo vi /etc/exports` and copy the line the script has just created (`/System/Volumes/Data/Users/username -alldirs -mapall=<your_user_id>:20 localhost`), editing it with the additional path, e.g: `/Volumes/SomeExternalDrive -alldirs -mapall=<your_uid>:20 localhost`.

         !!!warning "macOS and the Documents directory"